magnofilipe/go8-replication-tool/README.md

 ```

 **5.** Finally, all the results will be located within the `csv` directory.
 These include the execution results, defect categorization of the repositories and a summary of the repositories characteristics (e.g., the number of Pulumi, AWS CDK, Terraform, or EDN languages).

-## References

-[1] Rahman, Akond, et al. ”Gang of eight: A defect taxonomy for infrastructure as code scripts.”
-Proceedings of the ACM/IEEE 42nd International Conference on Software Engineering.
-2020.